 Wedding speeches can vary from only a few minutes to half an hour or more.
 Your photographer should maintain discretion whilst also getting all the shots of the speakers and guests and couples reactions.
 I try to move around so that I don’t get in the way of anyone too much.
 There will usually be tears and emotion during the more sentimental speeches – especially from the Father of the Bride.
 Often the couple give gifts to key people such as the bridesmaids, best man and parents.

-Dinner is one part of the day that might possibly overrun somewhat.
+Wedding breakfasts (i.e. dinner) are one part of the day that might possibly overrun somewhat.
 This may be because the caterers were slower than anticipated at getting the courses out or the speeches were longer or just that everyone felt relaxed and content to sit for a while over coffee and liqueurs.
 If you’ve booked your photographer for a set time, ensure that they are happy to stay on in case of a later finish.
 I’m very flexible and don’t mind doing this at all.
-I was once due to finish at a wedding in Newport at 9pm but ended up staying on until 1am due mainly to the food being delayed.
+I was once due to finish at a wedding in Newport at 9pm but ended up staying on until gone midnight due mainly to the food being delayed.

 Tip 1: Large displays of flowers in the middle of the tables can look lovely and really add to your wedding theme.
 However very tall arrangements can make it tricky to get clear shots of the couple and their guests during the speeches.
 If your photography’s important to you, this is well worth considering.